anirudhsundar/vim-interestingwords/README.md

 ### Clearing (every) Highlight

 Finally, if you don't want to toggle every single highlighted word and want to clear all of them, just hit ``<Leader>K``

+### Picking the Next Color

+If you'd prefer a different color for the next highlighted word, run ``:InterestingWordsNextColor`` before toggling the highlight.
+The command cycles to the next unused highlight group so the following word you add receives a new color without clearing existing highlights.
+Alternatively, ``:InterestingWordsRandomNextColor`` picks a random unused highlight group so you don't need to decide which color comes next.

 ## Configuration